Department of History

 479 History of Female Sexualities in the West (WMST 479) (3).
 Spanning the ancient, medieval, and modern West, this course explores normative and non-normative female sexualities, ideas about female bodies, and the regulation of female sexuality by families, religions, and states.

-480 Russia, 1796–1917 (3).
+480 Russia's 19th Century: Cultural Splendor, Imperial Decay (3).
 The diplomatic, military, and ideological confrontations with the West; the decline and fall of the Russian autocracy; the evolution of reform thought; and revolutionary opposition.

 481 Eastern Europe since World War II (3).
 An examination of the countries of Eastern Europe, their origins and development since World War II, their cohesion and conflict.